MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 ## Orchestrator recognizer

-[Orchestrator][14] is a language understanding solution optimized for conversational AI applications.
+[Orchestrator][] is a language understanding solution optimized for conversational AI applications.
 It replaces the Bot Framework Dispatcher.
 The Orchestrator recognizer enables you to extract an intent from a user's utterance, which could be used to route to an appropriate skill or recognizer, such as LUIS or QnA Maker.

 > [!TIP]
 > For more information about how to incorporate language understanding into your bot using Orchestrator, see:
 >
-> * [What is Orchestrator][14]
+> * [What is Orchestrator][Orchestrator]
 > * [BF Orchestrator CLI][15]

 ## QnA Maker recognizer